dionarodrigues/reactjs-typescript-starter/README.md

 # Starter for ReactJS applications written in TypeScript

-A basic Starter for ReactJS + TypeScript development with setup for Eslint, Prettier, Styled-components and more.
+A basic Starter for ReactJS + TypeScript development with setup for Storybook, Eslint, Prettier, Styled-components and more.

 ---